 What If My Exam Results Are Not as Expected

 It’s that time of year again, GCSE and A Level Results are in!
-However, what are your options if your results are not quite as you expected?
+There has been a lot mentioned about the grading of these but what if after everything your results are not quite as you expected?

 The first thing to remember is “It’s not the end of the world”

 There are always options no matter what the outcome is, it’s just a case of stepping back and looking at what’s best for you!

 Resit an exam

 A couple of silly mistakes may have dragged your mark down.
 Provided you learn from these and are confident you can do better, consider re-sitting your exam.